 It's particularly important as some insurance companies refuse to insure cars which have had any type of modification, so would, in the event of a claim say that if they had known a towbar was fitted they would not have offered a quotation in the first place.
 This can leave motorists who may have been unaware of the need to make the insurer aware of the towbar facing a large bill for the costs of an accident.

 It could do, but doesn't need to.
 Many insurers will cover a towbar fitted car without an additional premium.
-However you could face an extra bill if, having fitted a towbar to your existing car or bought a new car which has a towbar fitted to it, you advise your existing insurer and they ask for a 'change in circumstances charge' or 'in year policy adjustment fee'.
+However you could face an extra bill if, you have fitted a towbar to your existing car or bought a new car which has a towbar fitted to it, and advise your existing insurer and they ask for a 'change in circumstances charge' or 'in year policy adjustment fee'.
 Insurers are increasingly using such fees to enhance their income from existing customers.
 However if you are faced with an unreasonable increase get a quote for a new policy with the towbar already fitted as it could be cheaper to cancel your existing policy, pay any cancellation fees and start afresh.

 Yes - some insurers have very strict guidelines on what cars they will insure.
 This is particularly the case with some of the big names who negotiate low prices for mass market customers who fit 'the norm'.
 Once a towbar is fitted you are outside the tight band of vehicles that they can quote for and they may not be able to cover you.
 Don't worry though - all is not lost!